Cleaning Masonry Using Ammonium Fluoride Treatment

-1. Other chemical or common names include Ammonium bifluoride; Ammonium hydrogen fluoride.
+- Other chemical or common names include Ammonium bifluoride; Ammonium hydrogen fluoride.

 - Potential Hazards: TOXIC; CAUSTIC TO FLESH; CORROSIVE TO CONCRETE, STEEL, WOOD OR GLASS; FLAMMABLE.

 - White absorbent material such as molding plaster, untreated white flour, powdered chalk, talc, fullers earth, etc.

-C. Mineral water
+- Mineral water

-A. Glass or ceramic bowl for mixing ingredients
+- Glass or ceramic bowl for mixing ingredients

-B. Wooden utensil for stirring the ingredients
+- Wooden utensil for stirring the ingredients

 - Wood or plastic spatula

 - Protection: Provide adequate wash solutions (i.e. water, soap and towels) before starting the job.

 3.02 ERECTION, INSTALLATION, APPLICATION

 NOTE: DO NOT TRY MORE THAN ONE TREATMENT ON A GIVEN AREA UNLESS THE CHEMICALS USED FROM PRIOR TREATMENT HAVE BEEN WASHED AWAY.

 - Mix ammonium fluoride with one of the white absorbent materials listed in Section 2.02 above to form a thick paste.

-C. Apply the paste with a fine stencil brush (be sure to eliminate any air pockets or voids created in the application).
+- Apply the paste with a fine stencil brush (be sure to eliminate any air pockets or voids created in the application).

-D. Let the paste dry for twenty minutes.
+- Let the paste dry for twenty minutes.

-E. Carefully remove the paste with a wood or plastic spatula, or a stiff natural bristle brush.
+- Carefully remove the paste with a wood or plastic spatula, or a stiff natural bristle brush.

-F. Thoroughly rinse the surface with clean, cool mineral water and allow to dry.
+- Thoroughly rinse the surface with clean, cool mineral water and allow to dry.